-As we stated above, there are traditional distinctions between accountant and bookkeeper.
+As we stated above, there are traditional distinctions between accountants and bookkeepers.
 However, the industry is now moving toward merging those two roles into one service.

 Xendoo is at the forefront of this evolution with state-of-the-art software that streamlines processes and keeps our rates reasonable for small businesses.
-In fact, our flat monthly fees — which include both bookkeeping and accounting services — cost less than half what a by-the-hour accountant typically charges.
+Our flat monthly fees — which include both bookkeeping and accounting services — cost less than half what a by-the-hour accountant typically charges.